Tell Tamer: History

-Civil War
+Syrian Civil War

-An Assyrian exodus from the town began in November 2012, when Free Syrian Army soldiers threatened to invade the town.
+An Assyrian exodus from the town began in November 2012, when Free Syrian Army (FSA) fighters threatened to invade the town and Al-Nusra front kidnapped a number of Assyrian girls.
 The exodus further continued when the Islamic State took control of nearby roads just outside the town.
+This environment led residents to organize local self-defense forces known as the Nattoreh.

-In October 2013, four Assyrians were stopped while driving in a car and kidnapped by ISIS militants.
+In October 2013, four Assyrians were kidnapped by Islamic State (ISIS) militants.

-According to the Syriac International News Agency, in May 2014, ISIL attacked an Assyrian village, which prompted the Assyrians to call the Kurdish YPG to help protect them.